YarinBeni/Archaeological-Inscription-Recognition-Project/README.md

-Letter Recognition in Archaeology Writing using Deep Learning This project aims to solve the problem of letter recognition in Archaeology writing using deep learning techniques.
+## Letter Recognition in Archaeology Writing using Deep Learning

+This project aims to solve the problem of letter recognition in Archaeology writing using deep learning techniques.
 We will be using a self-supervised approach to achieve multi-class classification.

-Dataset Creation
+## Dataset Creation
 We have created a DatabaseFactory class that will create a dataset from unorganized data folders.
 The data folders contain images of Archaeology writing in a structure of areas where they were found.
 Each image folder contains a PNG image along with a JSON file that contains relevant polygon annotation data for letters inside the image.

+## Image Database Factory
 Our code will crop and save the letter images in a sample folder in each image folder.
 It will also create a CSV file with relevant information about the cropped image and add relevant information on the original image to a separate CSV file.

-Image Database Factory
-This is a Python script for creating an image database.
-The script takes a folder containing images and JSON annotation files as input and outputs two CSV files containing information about the image samples and the original images, respectively.

-Requirements
+## Requirements
 Python 3
 OpenCV
 Pandas

-Usage
+## Usage
 To use the script, simply instantiate a DatabaseFactory object with the path to the folder containing the images and annotations.

-For example:
+# For example:
 python
 Copy code
-from database_factory import DatabaseFactory

-factory = DatabaseFactory("path/to/folder")
+from database_factory import DatabaseFactory factory = DatabaseFactory("path/to/folder")

 The script will automatically parse the JSON annotation files and extract information about the image samples.
 It will then save the information to two CSV files: samples_database.csv and original_images_database.csv.

-Functionality
+## Functionality
 The DatabaseFactory class has the following methods:

 __init__(self, data_path)